-Wind speeds were measured at 1 s intervals and at 7 heights above the surface (0.01, 0.035, 0.076, 0.16, 0.52, 1.22, and 2.80 m) using four Inspeed Vortex rotating cup anemometers and four AccuSense hotwire anemometers (F900 series) (the latter calibrated to work over the $0.15-10 \,\mathrm{m \, s^{-1}}$ range of wind velocities) (Fig. 3).
-The hotwire sensors were secured to an L-shaped steel frame and placed above the surface such that the small opening in the sensor head was oriented as perpendicular to the wind direction as possible (Fig. 3).
-The 10 m s-1 range of the hotwire sensors was not a limiting factor because all of the hot-wire sensors were located close to the ground, i.e. within 0.16 m from the surface, where velocities were lower than 10 m s-1 during our deployments.
-We collected data at each of the ten sites for ten to thirty hours spanning multiple days, times of day, and a wide range of wind velocities.
+Wind speeds were measured at 1s intervals and at seven heights above the surface (0.01, 0.035, 0.076, 0.16, 0.52, 1.22, and 2.80 m) using four Inspeed Vortex rotating cup anemometers and four AccuSense hot-wire anemometers (F900 series) (the latter calibrated to work over the 0.15- $10 \,\mathrm{m\,s^{-1}}$ range of wind velocities) (Fig. 3).
+The hot-wire sensors were secured to an L-shaped steel frame and placed above the surface such that the small opening in the sensor head was oriented as perpendicular to the wind direction as possible (Fig. 3).
+The $10 \,\mathrm{m \, s^{-1}}$ range of the hot-wire sensors was not a limiting factor because all of the hot-wire sensors were located close to the ground, i.e., within 0.16 m from the surface, where velocities were lower than $10 \,\mathrm{m\,s^{-1}}$ during our deployments.
+We collected data at each of the 10 sites for 10 to 30 h spanning multiple days, times of day, and a wide range of wind velocities.

-- The lowest cup and the highest hotwire anemometers were positioned at the same 15 height (0.16 m) above the surface to standardize measurements between the two types of wind sensors.
-When positioned at the same height, the hotwire sensors measured wind speeds (based on the factory calibration) that were approximately 10% lower than the values obtained from the cup anemometers.
-We used the ratio of the wind velocities - measured by the bottom cup anemometer to the wind velocities measured by the top 20 hotwire sensor to standardize the hotwire measurements to the cup anemometer measurements in real time.
-This scaling-factor approach also serves a second purpose, which is to minimize the effects of wind-direction variability on the velocities measured by the hotwire sensors.
-The cup sensors measure wind speeds effectively from nearly - any direction, but the hotwire sensors are required to be oriented within 20° perpen-25 dicular to the wind for greatest accuracy.
-The hotwires were manually repositioned following large and sustained changes in wind direction, but short-duration changes may have resulted in oblique incidence angles with a bias towards lower velocities.
-Continually rescaling the velocities measured by the highest hotwire sensor to the lowest cup sensor mitigated this potential problem.
+The lowest cup and the highest hot-wire anemometers were positioned at the same height (0.16 m) above the surface to standardize measurements between the two types of wind sensors.
+When positioned at the same height, the hotwire sensors measured wind speeds (based on the factory calibration) that were approximately 10 % lower than the values obtained from the cup anemometers.
+We used the ratio of the wind velocities measured by the bottom cup anemometer to the wind velocities measured by the top hot-wire sensor to standardize the hot-wire measurements to the cup anemometer measurements in real time.
+This scaling-factor approach also serves a second purpose, which is to minimize the effects of wind-direction variability on the velocities measured by the hot-wire sensors.
+The cup sensors measure wind speeds